jeyjey626/social-data/content/_index.md

 {{<folium "html/nyc_map4.html">}}

-In the map 01 indicates monday and 07 sunday.
-We can see that for the weekdays, the lines steadily emerge from the Grand Central Terminal and New York Penn Station areas to the nearby streets.
-This changes drastically for saturday and sunday, where again we can see most of the trips are being made to the aforementioned leisure locations - Hudson river bank and the Central Park.
+In the map 01 indicates Monday and 07 Sunday.
+We can see that for the workdays, the lines steadily emerge from the Grand Central Terminal and New York Penn Station areas to the nearby streets.
+This changes drastically for Saturday and Sunday, where again we can see most of the trips are being made to the aforementioned leisure locations - Hudson river bank and the Central Park.
 For Brooklyn and Queens the trips are mostly located near the East River bank during the work week.
 It could suggest that offices are also located there and people commute to work.
 The opposite is spotted for the Brooklyn Bridge - most of the popular trips there are during the weekend.

 Up until now, we were mostly focusing on the whole bike trips, but now let’s dig into the CitiBike stations.
 The company has over **1500** stations in New York.
 Let’s see where they are located and which ones are used the most.